Burning of Norfolk

 The Burning of Norfolk was an incident that occurred on January 1, 1776, during the American Revolutionary War.
 British Royal Navy ships in the harbor of Norfolk, Virginia, began shelling the town, and landing parties came ashore to burn specific properties.
-The town, whose significantly Tory (Loyalist) population had fled, was occupied by Whig (Revolutionary) forces from Virginia and North Carolina.
-Although these forces worked to drive off the landing parties, they did nothing to impede the progress of the flames, and began burning and looting Tory properties.
+The town, whose significantly Loyalist population had fled, was occupied by Patriot forces from Virginia and North Carolina.
+Although the Patriots worked to drive off the British landing parties, they did nothing to impede the progress of the flames, and began burning and looting Loyalist-owned property instead.

-After three days, most of the town had been destroyed, principally by the action of the Whig forces.
-The destruction was completed by Whig forces in early February to deny use of even the remnants to the British.
+After three days, most of the town had been destroyed, mostly due to the action of Patriot forces.
+The destruction was completed by the Patriots in early February to deny use of even the remnants of the town to the British.
 Norfolk was the last significant foothold of British authority in Virginia; after raiding Virginia's coastal areas for a time, its last royal governor, Lord Dunmore, left for good in August 1776.

 Background

 Tensions in the British Colony of Virginia were raised in April 1775 at roughly the same time that the hostilities of the American Revolutionary War broke out in the Province of Massachusetts Bay with the Battles of Lexington and Concord.
-Rebellious Whigs (also known as Patriots) in control of the provincial assembly had begun recruiting troops in March 1775, leading to a struggle for control of the colony's military supplies.
+Rebellious Patriots in control of the provincial assembly had begun recruiting troops in March 1775, leading to a struggle for control of the colony's military supplies.
 Under orders from John Murray, 4th Earl of Dunmore, the royal governor of Virginia, British marines removed gunpowder from the colonial storehouse in Williamsburg to a Royal Navy ship, alarming colonial legislators and prompting a militia uprising.
 Although the incident was resolved without violence, Dunmore, fearing for his personal safety, left Williamsburg in June 1775 and placed his family on board a Royal Navy ship.
-A small British fleet then took shape at Norfolk, a port town whose merchants had significant Loyalist (Tory) tendencies.
-Although the town did have some Whig support, the threat posed by the British fleet may have played a role in minimizing their activity in the town.
+A small British fleet then took shape at Norfolk, a port town whose merchants had significant Loyalist tendencies.
+Although the town did have some Patriot support, the threat posed by the British fleet may have played a role in minimizing their activity in the town.